Skip to content

 • A larger lot size compared to the comps

-The bottom line: Making an offer on a home is a case-by-case situation.
-There is no rule-of-thumb or generic formula that applies to all pricing scenarios.
-Look at the comps for your area.
-Consider the type of market you’re in.
-Rely on your agent’s advice.
-In short, be a savvy home buyer!
+Bottom line: Making an offer on a home is a case-by-case situation.
+There is no formula that applies to all pricing scenarios.
+Review comparable sales.
+Consider market conditions.
+Seek your agent’s advice.
+Be a savvy home buyer!

 Mike Trejo is a Bay Area mortgage broker with 20+ years of knowledge and experience.